web-at-berkeley/wdb-backend-interview-sp2/README.md

 We determine the score of a fan shout based on the fans' location and the fans' vocalRange.
 If the vocalRange is exactly equal to the location, the score is equal to 0.
 If the vocal range is greater, the score is the absolute difference between the location and the vocalRange.
 In both these cases, return the score.

 If the vocalRange is less, we should raise an error with a descriptive message.
 If the fan name passed in hasn't been registered, that should raise an error too.
+The `bestShout` endpoint should only operate on fans who have performed a shout.
+If you implemented it a different way, you can keep it that way an note that in your assumptions doc though — it won't negatively affect you!

 Example request: